Dijkstra’s Algorithm for Adjacency List Representation | Greedy Algo-8

-We recommend reading the following two posts as a prerequisite of this post.
+We recommend reading the following two posts as a prerequisite for this post.

 We have discussed Dijkstra’s algorithm and its implementation for adjacency matrix representation of graphs.
 The time complexity for the matrix representation is O(V^2).
 In this post, O(ELogV) algorithm for adjacency list representation is discussed.

-As discussed in the previous post, in Dijkstra’s algorithm, two sets are maintained, one set contains list of vertices already included in SPT (Shortest Path Tree), other set contains vertices not yet included.
+As discussed in the previous post, in Dijkstra’s algorithm, two sets are maintained, one set contains a list of vertices already included in SPT (Shortest Path Tree), and another set contains vertices not yet included.
 With adjacency list representation, all vertices of a graph can be traversed in O(V+E) time using BFS.
-The idea is to traverse all vertices of graph using BFS and use a Min Heap to store the vertices not yet included in SPT (or the vertices for which shortest distance is not finalized yet).
-Min Heap is used as a priority queue to get the minimum distance vertex from set of not yet included vertices.
-Time complexity of operations like extract-min and decrease-key value is O(LogV) for Min Heap.
+The idea is to traverse all vertices of the graph using BFS and use a Min Heap to store the vertices not yet included in SPT (or the vertices for which the shortest distance is not finalized yet).
+Min Heap is used as a priority queue to get the minimum distance vertex from a set of not yet included vertices.
+The time complexity of operations like extract-min and decrease-key value is O(LogV) for Min Heap.

 Following are the detailed steps.

-1) Create a Min Heap of size V where V is the number of vertices in the given graph.
-Every node of min heap contains vertex number and distance value of the vertex.
+- Create a Min Heap of size V where V is the number of vertices in the given graph.
+Every node of the min-heap contains the vertex number and distance value of the vertex.

-3) While Min Heap is not empty, do following
+- While Min Heap is not empty, do the following :

-…..b) For every adjacent vertex v of u, check if v is in Min Heap.
-If v is in Min Heap and distance value is more than weight of u-v plus distance value of u, then update the distance value of v.
+- For every adjacent vertex v of u, check if v is in Min Heap.
+If v is in Min Heap and the distance value is more than the weight of u-v plus the distance value of u, then update the distance value of v.

 Let us understand with the following example.
 Let the given source vertex be 0